indix/rocks/README.md

 Available Commands:
-  restore     Restore backed up rocksdb files backup      Backup rocksdb files
+  restore     Restore backed up rocksdb files backup      Backup rocksdb files trigger     Triggers a backup on the remote system

 Use "rocks [command] --help" for more information about a command.
 ```